shopsys/shopsys/docs/cookbook/create-basic-grid.md

 ```

 ## Conclusion
-Now you should be able to create a new grid and to use the strengths of the grid component to display, sort and delete salesmen.
+Now, you should be able to create a new grid and use the strengths of the grid component to display, sort and delete salesmen.
 A similar approach could be used to create a grid that precisely presents any data in a way you need.

 ![Basic grid with pagination, ordering and delete column](img/basic-grid-with-pagination-ordering-and-delete-column.png)